About This Course

 - A wide range of specialized corpora and concordance software including CHILDES and CLAN

-At Bangor you will be part of a vibrant, innovative post graduate research community which is supported through various events throughout the year, ranging from individual talks to informal seminars and workshops to large conferences.
+At Bangor you will be part of a vibrant, innovative research community which is supported through various events throughout the year, ranging from individual talks to informal seminars and workshops to large conferences.
 Many of these are open not just to academic staff, but also to students and to the general public.

 Course Content